Where are the pelvic floor muscles?

 Why do pelvic floor exercises?

-- leak on coughing, sneezing, laughing or physical exertion
+- leak when coughing, sneezing, laughing or physical exertion

 - have difficulty controlling wind

 - leak before reaching the toilet